-now? -- What, will these hands ne'er be clean? -- No more o' that, my lord, no more o' that: you mar all with this starting.
+Lady M. The Thane of Fife had a wife: where is she now? -- What, will these hands ne'er be clean? --No more o' that, my Lord, no more o' that: you mar all with this starting.

 Doct.
 Go to, go to: you have known what you should not.
 Gent.
 She has spoke what she should not, I am sure of that: Heaven knows what she has known.

-Lady M. Here 's the smell of the blood still: all the perfumes of Arabia will not sweeten this little hand.
+Lady M. Here's the smell of the blood still: all the perfumes of Arabia will not sweeten this little hand.
 Oh! oh! oh!

 Doct.
 What a sigh is there!
-The heart is sorely charged.
+The heart is sorely charg'd.
 Gent.
-I would not have such a heart in my bosom, for the dignity of the whole body.
-Doct.
+I would not have such a heart in my bosom, for

+- the dignity of the whole body. - Doct.
 Well, well, well.

 Gent.
-'Pray God it be, Sir.
+Pray God it be, Sir.

 Doct.
-This disease is beyond my practice: yet I have known those which have walked in their sleep, who have died holily in their beds.
-Lady M. Wash your hands, put on your night-gown; look not so pale. -- I tell you yet again, Banquo's buried: he cannot come out on 's grave.
+This disease is beyond my practice: yet I have known those which have walk'd in their sleep, who have died holily in their beds.

+Lady M. Wash your hands, put on your night-gown;

+look not so pale. -- I tell you yet again, Banquo's

+buried: he cannot come out on's grave.

 Doct.
 Even so?

-Lady M. To bed, to bed: there 's knocking at the gate.
-Come, come, come, come, give me your hand.
-What 's done cannot be undone.
+Lady M. To bed, to bed: there's knocking at the gate.
+Come, come, come, give me your hand.
+What's done cannot be undone.
 To bed, to bed, to bed.
 [Exit.
 Doct.
 Will she go now to bed?
 Gent.
 Directly.
-128 Doct.
-Foul whisperings are abroad.
-Unnatural deeds Do breed unnatural troubles: infected minds

-Do breed unnatural troubles: infected minds To their deaf pillows will discharge their secrets.
-More needs she the divine than the physician. --God, God, forgive us all!
+Doct.
+Foul whisp'rings are abroad.
+Unnatural deeds Do breed unnatural troubles: infected minds To their deaf pillows will discharge their secrets.
+More needs she the divine than the physician. --God, God forgive us all!
 Look after her; Remove from her the means of all annoyance, And still keep eyes upon her. -- So, good night: My mind she has mated, and amaz'd my sight.
 I think, but dare not speak.
+Good night, good Doctor.
 Gent.
-Good night, good doctor.
 [Exeunt.

 SCENE II. -- The country near Dunsinane.

-Enter, with drum and colours, Menteth, Cathness, Angus, Lenox, and Soldiers.
+Enter, with drums and colours, Menteth, Cathness, Angus, Lenox, and Soldiers.

-Ment.
+- Ment.
 The English power is near, led on by Malcolm, His uncle Siward, and the good Macduff.

-Revenges burn in them; for their dear causes Would, to the bleeding and the grim alarm, Excite the mortified man.
-Ang.
+Revenges burn in them; for their dear causes Would, to the bleeding and the grim alarm, Excite the mortified man. - Ang.
 Near Birnam wood Shall we well meet them: that way are they coming.

 Cath.
 Who knows if Donalbain be with his brother?
 Len.
 For certain, Sir, he is not.
 I have a file Of all the gentry: there is Siward's son, And many unrough youths, that even now Protest their first of manhood.
 Ment.
 What does the tyrant?
 Cath.
 Great Dunsinane he strongly fortifies.
-Some say he 's mad; others, that lesser hate him, Do call it valiant fury: but, for certain, He cannot buckle his distemper'd cause Within the belt of rule.
-Now does he feel Ang.
-His secret murders sticking on his hands; Now minutely revolts upbraid his faith-breach: Those he commands move only in command, Nothing in love: now does he feel his title Hang loose about him, like a giant's robe Upon a dwarfish thief.
+Some say he's mad; others, that lesser hate him, Do call it valiant fury: but, for certain, He cannot buckle his distemper'd cause Within the belt of rule.
+Ang.
+Now does he feel His secret murthers sticking on his hands; Now minutely revolts upbraid his faith-breach: Those he commands move only in command, Nothing in love: now does he feel his title Hang loose about him, like a giant's robe Upon a dwarfish thief.

 Ment.
-Who then shall blame

-His pester'd senses to recoil and start, When all that is within him does condemn Itself, for being there?
+Who then shall blame His pester'd senses to recoil and start, When all that is within him does condemn Itself, for being there?
 Cath.
-Well; march we on, To give obedience where 't is truly ow'd: Meet we the medicine of the sickly weal; And with him pour we, in our country's purge, Each drop of us.
+Well; march we on, To give obedience where 'tis truly ow'd: Meet we the med'cine of the sickly weal; And with him pour we, in our country's purge, Each drop of us.
 Len.
 Or so much as it needs To dew the sovereign flower, and drown the weeds.
 Make we our march towards Birnam.
 [Exeunt, marching.

 SCENE III. -- Dunsinane.
 A room in the castle.